-One snowy day in November of 1993 would be the first time that Mike Shaw, age 6, stepped into a pair of skis.
-Unknowingly, that moment would shape the next twenty years of his life.
+On a snowy day in November 1993, I stepped into my first pair of skis.
+Unknowingly, that moment would shape the next twenty years of my life.

-At age 14, Mike got his first pair of twin tip skis, hand-me-downs from his older brother.
-In his first season of freestyle skiing, Mike was hooked.
-Out of all the sports he participated in, skiing was ‘it’ for Mike.
-He’d found his passion; skiing became his number one focus.
+At age 14, I got my first pair of twin tip skis (hand-me-downs from my older brother).
+After just one season of freestyle skiing, I was hooked.
+I’d found my passion; skiing became my number one focus.

-At age 16, Mike joined the Silver Star Freestyle Club and began taking his skiing to new levels.
-His teammates were all set on doing the same thing, becoming professional skiers.
-Mike got his first taste of freestyle skiing competition and there was no turning back.
+The following winter, I joined the Silver Star Freestyle Club and began taking skiing to new heights.
+My teammates were all set on doing the same thing: becoming professional skiers.
+I got my first taste of competition in 2003 and there was no turning back.
+Before long, I was performing at the provincial, national, and international level.

-In 2011, Mike was hired to coach the British Columbia Half Pipe and Slope Style Ski Team.
-This was his first high-level coaching role, working with the top athletes from BC.
-Mike progressed along with his athletes in coaching and skiing.
-By 2012, Mike had moved up the coaching ladder and was working with National Development Half Pipe Athletes.
-He and his team would travel the world attending competitions at the world cup level all over North America, Europe, and New Zealand.
-In the summer months, Mike would spend his time on the Blackcomb Glacier working for Momentum Ski Camps as their Terrain Park Designer/Builder and coach.
+In my first high-performance coaching role, I worked with the top athletes from all over BC.
+By 2012, I moved up the coaching ladder and was working with national development athletes from all over Canada.
+We traveled the world competing all over North America, Europe, and New Zealand.
+In the summer months, I worked on the Blackcomb Glacier for Momentum Ski Camps as their Terrain Park Designer/Builder and coach.

-Mike was living his dream, travelling the world to ski on some of the best terrain and competition venues imaginable.
-He had figured out how to ski and survive.
-There was rarely a month that went by where Mike was away from snow or off his skis.
+I was living my dream, traveling the world to ski some of the best terrain and competition venues imaginable–just in a slightly different way than I’d planned.
+I figured out how to “ski and survive” and do it professionally.
+Rarely a month went by where I was away from snow or off my skis.

 The fateful day that changed everything…

-On December 16th, 2013 while skiing with his team in Colorado, everything changed.
-Mike was at Keystone Mountain skiing at the A-51 terrain park with his team when he had a severe accident.
-In a ‘scorpion-like’ crash, Mike dislocated and broke his neck, paralyzing himself from the neck down.
+On December 16th, 2013 while skiing with my team in Colorado, life as I knew it changed in an instant.
+I was at Keystone Mountain skiing in the terrain park when I had a severe accident.
+In a ‘scorpion-like’ crash, I dislocated and broke my neck, paralyzing me from the neck down.

-The following two years post-crash were loaded with peaks and valleys of good times and hard times.
-His determined and gracious demeanor would ultimately be his saving grace.
-Mike approached his recovery like any other challenge he’d faced, however, this time he had a foundation of gratitude.
-His story started to spread and his new mantra #gratefuleveryday began inspiring those around him.
+The following years, post-crash, were loaded with peaks and valleys of good times and hard times.
+I think my determined, yet gracious, demeanor would ultimately be the saving grace.
+I approached the recovery like any other challenge I’d faced, but this time my foundation was gratitude.
+I chose to be thankful for every step forward I made, sharing the journey.
+My story started to spread on social media.
+My new mantra: being #gratefuleveryday.

-- 4 months after accident, Mike was back on snow at Revelstoke Mountain skiing in a sit-ski with the Live It Love It Foundation.
+- 4 months after the accident: Skiing at Revelstoke Mountain in an adaptive sit-ski with the Live It Love It Foundation.

-- 5 months after accident, Mike was relearning to ride a bike and drive.
+- 5 months: Relearned to ride a bike and drive.

-- 6 months after accident, Mike entered a charity event in Vancouver and walked 5km in 1.5 hours raising $3.5K for Spinal Cord Injury BC
+- 6 months: Entered the Scotia Bank Marathon in Vancouver and walked 5km in 1.5 hours raising $3.5K for Spinal Cord Injury BC

-- At 1 year and 5 months after the crash, Mike would participate in the Wings For Life World Run as an ambassador for Spinal Cord Injury.
-Mike was “running for those who can’t”, pushing himself and making it almost 10km before the race was over.
+- 1 year, 5 months: Ran in the Wings For Life World Run as an ambassador for Spinal Cord Injury.
+I was “running for those who can’t,” pushing myself and making it almost 10km before the race was over.